 Medical Practice/Physician Reputation & Review Management

 ReputationDefender has recognized that physicians rely heavily on their online reputation/reviews and after consulting with many individual doctors from across the US, have developed services and tools to assist in monitoring, improving and repairing online reviews and reputations.
-As you’ll see below we’ve laid out so general best practices for improving or maintaining your current online physician review and reputation situation, however we also realize that a physicians time is highly valuable and may be better spent elsewhere.
-To this end ReputationDefender has developed ReputationDefender® and Reputation for Business, two services that can a help doctor build, improve or repair their online presence.
+As you’ll see below, we’ve laid out some general best practices for improving or maintaining your current online physician review and reputation situation.
+However, we also realize that a physician’s time is highly valuable and may be better spent elsewhere.
+To this end, ReputationDefender has developed ReputationDefender® and Reputation for Business, two services that can help a doctor build, improve, or repair his or her online presence.

 Reputation for Business

 While Reputation for Business offers a number of different levels of service, from simple monitoring through to a fully managed PR service, the top packages are designed to not only save many hours/month that typically need to be spent on ones online presence but also to increase business by nipping bad reviews in the bud and improving the online presence of the business through positive reviews from a doctors actual clients.
 Reputation for Business is a service that ReputationDefender recommends every doctor and practice have in place – the increase in business from a positive online presence is priceless.
 To fix physician reviews or simply create a buffer of positive reviews, Reputation for Business is a service and not just an online tool that puts you back in charge of your businesses reputation.